aFaneca/Dogs-Code-Challenge/README.md

 # What Could Be Improved
 ## Contextualised error handling
 If we had control over the API, we would be able to work on normalizing the API responses with known error codes, so that we could map them into contextualized error prompts/messages that actually make sense to the end-user in the frontend.
+We should also map common client-side http exceptions into human readable error messages.

 Currently, I simply show the localized message that accompanies the exception thrown in case of network/server errors.
+That means that the API endpoint (and other technical details) can be exposed to the user interface, which should never happen on a production app.